NBPsychiatry ...

 Sleep Disorders:

-Sleep disorders are difficulties with quality sleep, timing, and quantity that cause daily discomfort and impairment in functioning.
+Sleep disorders are conditions that affect the quality, duration, timing, and quantity of sleep, causing discomfort and impairment in daily functioning.
 Everyone might have sleep issues from time to time.
 But you may have a sleep problem if you experience any of the following signs:

 • You frequently have trouble sleeping